bluenote-1577/dbghaplo/README.md

 ## Introduction

-**dbghaplo** is a method that separates long-read sequencing of a mixture of sequences into individual haplotypes.
+**dbghaplo** is a method that separates long-read sequencing (Nanopore or PacBio) of a mixture of sequences into individual haplotypes.
 This is called "phasing" or "haplotyping".

-dbghaplo works on both PacBio and Nanopore.
-It is a "local haplotyping" method, so it works best when the sequence-of-interest is approximately the size of the reads.
+dbghaplo is a "local haplotyping" method, so it works best when the sequence-of-interest is approximately the size of the reads.

-Example use cases include:
+Example use cases:

 * mixed viral long-read samples (e.g. co-infections)
 * deconvolving amplicon/enriched sequencing of specific genes